nextcloud/documentation/developer_manual/digging_deeper/user_migration.rst

   use OCP\UserMigration\IExportDestination;
   use OCP\UserMigration\IImportSource;
   use OCP\UserMigration\IMigrator;
+  use OCP\UserMigration\ISizeEstimationMigrator;
   use OCP\UserMigration\TMigratorBasicVersionHandling;
   use OCP\UserMigration\UserMigrationException;
   use Symfony\Component\Console\Output\OutputInterface;
   use Throwable;

-  class MyAppMigrator implements IMigrator {
+  class MyAppMigrator implements IMigrator, ISizeEstimationMigrator {
     use TMigratorBasicVersionHandling;

     private IMyAppManager $myAppManager;